G6EJD/ESP32-8266-Sensor-Monitor/README.md

 # ESP32-8266-Sensor-Monitor
-AN ESP32/8266 is used to receive sensor data from clients and then log and display the results
+An ESP32/8266 is used to receive sensor data from clients and then log and display the results

 A sensor monitor that receives and displays on a webpage client data, usually from an ESP configured as a sensor